 Royal Philharmonic Orchestra

-Conductor Robert Trevino directs the Royal Philharmonic Orchestra in the debut concert of its 2019-20 Season at Southbank Centre’s Royal Festival Hall.
+Conductor Robert Trevino directs the Royal Philharmonic Orchestra in the opening concert of its 2019-20 Series at Southbank Centre’s Royal Festival Hall.
 Opening with Mussorgsky’s Prelude from his unfinished opera Khovanshchina, the composer sets a cold morning scene with shimmering strings in Russia’s capital.
 Rachmaninov’s Piano Concerto No.3 continues with impressionistic imagery, commanding an unparalleled virtuosic power in the piano’s flourishing displays of melodic passion and sensitivity.